hashicorp/terraform/website/source/docs/providers/aws/index.html.markdown

   validation via the STS API.
 Useful for AWS API implementations that do not have STS available or implemented.

+* `skip_get_ec2_platforms` - (Optional) Skip getting the supported EC2
+  platforms.
+Used by users that don't have ec2:DescribeAccountAttributes permissions.

 * `skip_region_validation` - (Optional) Skip validation of provided region name.
   Useful for AWS-like implementations that use their own region names or to bypass the validation for regions that aren't publicly available yet.